Buying a property at auction

 On the auction day the auctioneer will announce each lot and invite any bids.
 You can make a bid by raising your hand or catalogue.
 The auction rooms can be full so it is important that you attract the auctioneer's attention.
 The auctioneer will regulate bidding increments and the property will be sold to the highest bidder.
 Please note that the auctioneer will not take any questions from the floor once the auction is in progress.
 If you have any queries please contact a member of the auction team.
 If you have any doubts about what you are buying we would advise you not to bid.

 If you are successful in purchasing a property you will be escorted to the contract room to fill out a purchase slip and provide us with two forms of identification.
-You will also be required to pay a non-refundable 10% deposit of the selling price and an auction administration fee of either £700 (London) or £600 (Nottingham).
-We accept personal cheques, debit cards and bankers drafts.
+You will also be required to pay a non-refundable 10% deposit of the selling price and an auction administration fee of either £750 (London) or £600 (Nottingham).
+We accept personal cheques, personal debit cards and bankers drafts.
+Company/Commercial Cards are not acceptable.

 Completion usually takes place 20 working days after the date of exchange under the supervision of your solicitor.
 Please note that properties being sold at auction are being sold unconditionally.
 If you are the succesful bidder, you are legally obliged to complete the sale.